mastodon/fediverse_discovery_providers/content/_index.md

    they would like to use.
 2. The server-to-server protocols between an instance and a discovery provider.
-This will specify how an instance will "feed" content to a discovery provider to index.
+This will specify how an instance will notify a discovery provider of new or changes content, so it can be indexed.
 And how a discovery provider can be queried to actually search and discover content.

 This work takes place in